Search

 • Ask poignant questions when at the hotel and resort as well, making informed choices while on the property.

 • Choose destinations that are not over-touristed.
-Regulations can be far and fewer amidst profit margins and mass-scale chain hotel bottom lines.
+Regulations can be far fewer amidst profit margins and mass-scale chain hotel bottom lines.

 Is Ecotourism a Greenwash?